 The classic example of convexity is an option.
-An option is a right, but not an obligation, to buy (or sell) a particular asset (for example, 100 shares of IBM) at a particular price at some point in the future.
-Those who have sold options to others are exposed to what market participants call negative convexity: as the underlying asset price falls, the value of the sold option position becomes increasingly sensitive to further declines in the price of the underlying asset.
-If the option seller should try to compensate for this increased sensitivity by selling the underlying asset, it will put additional downward pressure on the underlying asset price.
+The buyer of a call (put) option has a right, but not an obligation, to buy (or sell) a particular asset (for example, 100 shares of IBM) at a particular price at some point in the future.
+Conversely, while the option buyer has a right to exercise, the writer or seller of the option has an obligation to perform.
+Those who have sold options to others are exposed to what market participants call negative convexity: as the underlying asset price moves against the seller of the option, the value of the option position becomes increasingly sensitive to further changes in the price of the underlying asset.
+In the case of a put option, if the seller of the option should try to compensate for this increased sensitivity by selling the underlying asset as a hedge against further price declines, it will put additional downward pressure on the underlying asset price.
 But a further decline in the underlying asset price simply increases the option sensitivity again, prompting even more selling.
-Thus what appears to be a risk-mitigation strategy by the options seller is, in fact, a strategy that can reinforce adverse asset price dynamics.
+Thus, what appears to be a risk-mitigation strategy by the option seller locally is, in fact, a strategy that can reinforce adverse asset price dynamics when undertaken by a large number of sellers.